 I live in East London with my husband Chris.
 Our sustainable and minimalism journey has been slowly evolving for over a decade.
-We started rehoming and recycling things we didn’t need around 10 years ago, we asked for activities for presents, and gave activity or practical presents where possible, often food.
+We started rehoming and recycling things we didn’t need around 10 years ago, we asked for activities for presents, and give activity or practical presents where possible, often food.
 Then a work colleague gave me a copy of Bea Johnson’s fantastic book Zero Home Waste for my birthday, I was instantly in love with the concept and wanted to do more.
 At the same time we were planning a major renovation of our two bed apartment that would also help us to re-evaluate all of our stuff.
-Much of our loved furniture, which in some cases had been with us since university, would not be needed.
-The new flat incorporated built in storage and a much better use of space.
+Much of our well loved furniture, which in some cases had been with us since university, would not be needed.
+The new flat design incorporated built in storage and a much better use of space.
 It was important to us that as many of these now un-required items found a new home, but that’s a whole post (or 2) in itself!
 Bea’s book lead me to The Minimalists, and they lead me to Be More with Less and The Mind Palace.
 I had been thinking it would be nice to do a blog, about my experiences and the London perspective, but didn’t think I had the time or the technical know how.
 Then the Live Your Legend Ted Talk appeared on my iPod and I was captivated.
-I signed up that night and when a few weeks later I got the email for the 7 day blog challenge it seemed the universe was trying to tell me something.
+I signed up to their mailing list that night.
+When a few weeks later I got the email for the 7 day blog challenge it seemed the universe was trying to tell me something.

 I am a contributor to the Zero Waste app for London.

 The Little Green Duckie blog covers; sustainability, minimalism, mindfulness, volunteering, food related topics, and maybe a bit of knitting for good measure.
 My aim is to give people a succinct overview of a topic or issue.
 I include links for readers to explore further if they are interested.
 The links also show where I am getting my information from.
 I keep my posts short to make them easy to read on mobile devices or in quite moments.